CrazyTrain93/SDAX_Aktienanalyse/README.md

 The added [requirements file](requirements.txt) contains all libraries and dependencies we need to execute the hands-on notebook.

 *Note: If there are errors during environment setup, try removing the versions from the failing packages in the requirements file.
-M1 shizzle.*

 ### **`macOS`** type the following commands :